Manny Pacquiao's Success and Achievements in Timeline

 In 2011, Manny Pacquiao won the Best Fighter ESPY Award.

-According to Forbes, Manny Pacquiao was the world's second-highest-paid athlete in 2015.
+According to Forbes, in 2015 Manny Pacquiao was the world's second highest paid athlete.

-On May 19, 2016, Manny Pacquiao was formally elected as a senator by the Commission on Elections, garnering over 16 million votes and landing in 7th place.
+On May 19, 2016, Manny Pacquiao was formally elected as a senator by the Commission on Elections, garnering over 16 million votes.

 In 2016, Manny Pacquiao ranked No. 2 on ESPN's list of top pound for pound boxers of the past 25 years.

-In July 2019, at the age of 40, Manny Pacquiao became the oldest welterweight world champion in history and the first boxer to become a recognized four-time welterweight champion by defeating Keith Thurman and winning the WBA (Super) welterweight title.
+In July 2019, at the age of 40, Manny Pacquiao became the oldest welterweight world champion in history after defeating Keith Thurman, also becoming the first four-time welterweight champion.

-On July 20, 2019, Manny Pacquiao became the oldest welterweight boxing world champion when he claimed the WBA Welterweight title at the age of 40 years and 215 days.
+On July 20, 2019, Manny Pacquiao became the oldest welterweight boxing world champion at 40 years and 215 days old.

 In 2021, Manny Pacquiao was ranked number 1 in DAZN's list of the top 10 boxers of the last 30 years.